The Next Two Month's Activities Follow us on Face

 Coffee or Tea

 The Cottage Garden, with the kitchen, can be hired by members for a fee of £30 per session.
 There is the morning session 10 am to Noon or afternoon session 2 pm to 4 pm.
 Gazebos, tables are available for an additional charge.
-Membership is £10 a Single or £18 for a Dual.
+Membership is £15 a Single or £25 for a Dual.
 Membership form

 Centre

-On Friday 13th September, Lord David Thorpe of Mearns officially opened Frinton & Walton Heritage Trust’s new Heritage Centre in Pole Barn Lane, Frinton.
+On Friday 13th September 2024, Lord David Thorpe of Mearns officially opened Frinton & Walton Heritage Trust’s new Heritage Centre in Pole Barn Lane, Frinton.
 Photo by Martin Leech CPAGB.

-Trevor Bright Railway Museum
+Trevor Bright Railway Museum, Crossing Cottage

-Admission £5 Members , £7 non-members, Tea and Coffee available from 7 pm
+Tea and Biscuits served from 7 pm

 Details of future fundraising and social events can be found on our events page or Facebook.